josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🐴_the_legality_of_gift_horses.md

 - what affects enforcement;
 - what is subject to human override;
 - what is subject to independent audit;
+- what is publicly owned;
+- what is commercially supplied;
+- what the state must remain capable of operating independently;
+- what happens if a supplier fails, withdraws, changes terms, or becomes unsuitable;
 - and what is prohibited.

+The point is not that public infrastructure must never involve private suppliers.

+The point is that the distribution of ownership and control should be visible enough to govern.

 ---